 I am currently training to be an Essential Somatics Clinical Educator on the three year professional training course run by Martha Peterson of Essential Somatics.
 The clinical sessions address the three stress reflexes - the red light, green light and trauma reflex - and the sequences used were devised by Thomas Hanna.
 The clinical sessions involve hands-on feedback or "assisted pandiculations" which help you feel more clearly which muscles to contract and which to turn off, and how to improve your control over them as you gently release.

 I am offering one-to-one clinical somatic education sessions.
-Please phone or email for further information and booking.
+Please have a look at the following page (click here) and then phone or email for further information and booking